 The herring is a northern fish, but it is one of the most widely distributed of fishes.
 It surrounds the North Atlantic, and even extends into the Pacific, where it forms one of the chief fisheries of Japan.
 But even in our own area the herring are not all alike, but fall into several well-marked varieties, or separate races.
-We have, for instance, the winter-herring, that breeds close inshore in early spring, loving water that is but little salt; and in the North Sea we have several races of such herring as this.
+We have, for instance, the winterherring, that breeds close inshore in early spring, loving water that is but little salt; and in the North Sea we have several races of such herring are this.
+NO. 2232, VOL. 89]